openqasm/openqasm/source/language/types.rst

 OpenQASM 3 includes a new type to represent classical angles: ``angle``.
-This type is intended to make manipulations of angles more efficient at runtime, when the hardware executing the program does not have built-in support for IEEE-754 floating-point.
-The manipulations on ``angle`` values are designed to be significantly less expensive when done using integer hardware than the equivalent software emulation of IEEE-754 operations.
+This type is intended to make manipulations of angles more efficient at runtime, when the hardware executing the program does not have built-in support for floating-point operations.
+The manipulations on ``angle`` values are designed to be significantly less expensive when done using integer hardware than the equivalent software emulation of floating-point operations, by using the equivalence of angles modulo :math:`2\pi` to remove the need for large dynamic range.

-In brief, the type ``angle[size]`` is manipulated very similarly to a single unsigned integer, where the value ``1`` represents an angle of :math:`2\pi/2^{-\text{size}}`, and the largest representable value is this subtracted from :math:`2\pi`.
+In brief, the type ``angle[size]`` is manipulated very similarly to a single unsigned integer, where the value ``1`` represents an angle of :math:`2\pi/2^{\text{size}}`, and the largest representable value is this subtracted from :math:`2\pi`.
 Addition with other angles, and multiplication and division by unsigned integers is defined by standard unsigned-integer arithmetic, with more details found in :ref:`the section on